 On September 24, 2017, we entered into an agreement with Indivior, or the Indivior Supplemental Agreement.
-Pursuant to the Indivior Supplemental Agreement, we conveyed to Indivior all of our existing and future rights in the settlement of various ongoing patent enforcement legal actions and disputes related to the Suboxone product.
+Pursuant to this agreement, we conveyed to Indivior all of our existing and future rights in the settlement of various ongoing patent enforcement legal actions and disputes related to the Suboxone product.
 We also conveyed to Indivior the right to sublicense manufacturing and marketing capabilities to enable an Indivior licensed generic buprenorphrine product to be produced and sold by parties unrelated to Indivior or us.
 Under the Indivior Supplemental Agreement, we are entitled to receive certain payments from Indivior commencing on the date of the agreement through January 1, 2023.
-Once paid, all payments made under the Indivior Supplemental Agreement are non-refundable.
+Once paid, all payments made under this Agreement are non-refundable.
 To date we have received an aggregate of \$30.5 million from Indivior under the Indivior Supplemental Agreement.
-In addition to amounts received, we may receive up to an additional \$44.5 million, consisting of (i) up to \$42.0 million in the aggregate from any combination of (a) performance or event-based milestone payments and (b) single digit percentage royalties on net revenue earned by Indivior on sales of Suboxone and (ii) an additional \$2.5 million that may be earned through the issuance of additional process patent rights to us.
-The aggregate payments under the Indivior Supplemental Agreement are capped at \$75.0 million.
-Accordingly, the Indivior Supplemental Agreement includes certain provisions that may allow Indivior to cease remitting certain payments to us, upon the occurrence of certain events related to unlicensed generic versions of Suboxone.
+In addition to amounts received, we may receive up to an additional \$44.5 million, consisting of a royalty equal to a low single digit percentage of net revenue earned by Indivior on Suboxone sales and performance-based milestone payments under the Indivior Supplemental Agreement amounts under the Indivior Supplemental Agreement agreement agreement through the issuance of additional process patent rights to us, with the aggregate payment amounts under the Indivior Supplemental Agreement capped at \$75 million.
+Accordingly, the Agreement includes certain provisions that may allow Indivior to cease remitting certain payments to us, upon the occurrence of certain events related to unlicensed generic versions of Suboxone.
 In the event that Indivior's defense of its rights is ultimately successful, then, all payment obligations owed to us are retroactively reinstated.